 third crossing south

-of Hall's Station, struck a buggy driven by Jefferson Crosier, of
+of Hall's Station, struck a buggy driving by Jefferson Crosier, of

 and completely demolishing the wagon.
 Mr. Crosier was an old man, 78